NynxRay/EmailReader/README.md

 enable less secure app to connect to your email.
 Detailed guide could be found in tutorial of IMAP email connection.

+You will need jupyter notebook to open the mainfile projectnotebook.ipynb